Data Processing Agreement (DPA)

 Technical Measures:

-- SSL/TLS encryption of data transmission
+- Server-side encryption of file storage

 - SSH access with secure private/public keys (key employees only)